elifesciences/bot-lax-adaptor/README.md

 This application:

 1. listens for messages from the [elife-bot](https://github.com/elifesciences/elife-bot)
-2. downloads xml from S3 via HTTP
+2. downloads XML from S3 via HTTP
-3. converts it to a partial representation of our [article-json schema](https://github.com/elifesciences/api-raml)
+3. converts XML to a mostly complete representation of our [article-json schema](https://github.com/elifesciences/api-raml)
 4. sends article-json to [Lax](https://github.com/elifesciences/lax) to be ingested

 ## installation